r-lib/pkgdown/tests/testthat/_snaps/build-reference-index.md

     !
 Item 2 in section 1 in reference is empty. i Either delete the empty line or add a function name in '_pkgdown.yml'.

-# errors well when a content entry is not a character [plain]
+# errors well when a content entry is not a character

     Code
       build_reference_index(pkg)